|MiFID II position limits for commodity derivatives|

 Derivative contracts relating to indices

-Position limits should be applied to derivative contracts relating to indices if the underlying index is materially based on commodity underlyings as defined in Article 2(6) of Commission Delegated Regulation of 25 April 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council as regards organisational requirements and operating conditions for investment firms and defined terms for the purposes of that Directive.
+ESMA also said that position limits should be applied to derivative contracts relating to indices if the underlying index is materially based on commodity underlyings as defined in Article 2(6) of Commission Delegated Regulation (EU) 2017/565 of 25 April 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council as regards organisational requirements and operating conditions for investment firms and defined terms for the purposes of that Directive.

 ESMA considers that the underlying index derivative is materially based on commodities if such commodities have a weighting of more than 50% in the composition of the underlying index.

-The spot and the other months’ limits should be based on open interest only, in accordance with Article 13(1) of the Commission Delegated Regulation of 1.12.2016 as no single measurable deliverable supply can be determined for the commodities contained within the index.
+The spot and the other months’ limits should be based on open interest only, in accordance with Article 13(1) of the Commission Delegated Regulation (EU) 2017/591 of 1 December 2016 as no single measurable deliverable supply can be determined for the commodities contained within the index.

 Commodity derivative contract in the form of a “spread” or “diff” contract